debops/debops/docs/ansible/roles/rspamd/defaults-detailed.rst

 ``weight``
   Optional.
 A positive or negative number which can be used to affect the order of files to be generated.
-Positive numbers add more "weight" to the section making it appear "lower" in the list; negative numbers substract the "weight" and therefore move the file up in the list.
+Positive numbers add more "weight" to the section making it appear "lower" in the list; negative numbers subtract the "weight" and therefore move the file up in the list.

 ``options``